Side job while unemployed? You’ll need to know this big change

-The amount people could earn on a part-time or side job while collecting state unemployment benefits is being reduced from $300 weekly to $150, according to the Georgia Department of Labor.
+According to the Georgia Department of Labor, the amount people could earn on a part-time or side job while collecting state unemployment benefits is being reduced from $300 weekly to $150.

 The change is part of a sweeping move the department is making to normalize operations, which were revamped last year in the wake of the COVID-19 pandemic.